ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/external-ui.md

 ---
-title: Third–party UI
-category: ui
+category: framework-ui
 order: 20
 ---

+# Third–party UI

 CKEditor 5 is a modular editing framework and allows various flexible configurations.
 That includes the usage of a third–party user interface on top of the basic editor classes.